 - Currently runs either EmuELEC or Retrobox.

-I’ll be updating this post as more info comes in.
-You can get back to it quickly via the “Forthcoming Handhelds” menu.
+The GameForce is apparently in mass production now, and the OS is currently being smoothed out ready for launch.
+We can expect to see this device for sale sometime next month.
+I’ll be updating this post as more info comes in and you can get back to it quickly via the “Forthcoming Handhelds” menu.